How to be a Good Roommate

 It’s also vital to express problems early on and let go of unnecessary grudges.
 If you bottle up issues because you don’t want to talk about them, you’ll make life miserable for everyone involved.

 College is meant to be a life-changing experience for you and your roommate.
 So make sure you have fun together!
 Learn from each other, encourage each other, and celebrate each other.
 Go on adventures and experience Grace traditions together!
 You never know what friendships will become the cornerstone of your college experience!

-Want to learn more about Grace College’s residence halls?
+Now that you know how to be a good roommate, learn more about Grace College’s residence halls.
 Read about each one and get in contact with your residence leadership!

 Are you ready to complete the next step in the enrollment process?
 Connect with your admissions counselor to move ahead in your college journey.
-Get ready to build great friendships in the year ahead!
+Get ready to build great relationships with your college roommates in the year ahead!